js2264/periodicDNA/README.md

 * `getPeriodicityTrack()` can be used to generate linear tracks representing the periodicity strength of a given k-mer at a chosen period, over genomic loci of interest.
-* `getFPI()` is used to compute the Fold Power Increase, a more sophisticated metric derived from the PSD.
-It was initially developed by Pich et al., Cell 2018.
-It takes into account the background periodicity of the k-mer of interest in the provided sequences.

 ### `getPeriodicity()` function